Visualistic-Studios/LearningVault/README.md

 ## What's in here?

-Lots of stuff!
+Nothing yet!
 We'll be adding new projects as we create them, or as developers like you add them!

 ## How can I contribute?